stsci-hack/hlapipeline/CONTRIBUTING.rst

 ============

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+This package follows the Spacetelescope :ref:`Code of Conduct <code-of-conduct>` which strives to provide a welcoming community to all of our users and contributors.

 You can contribute in many ways: